About Rob Epstein

 Their other films together include Common Threads: Stories from the Quilt (Academy Award, Feature Documentary, 1989), Where Are We?
 (Sundance Documentary Competition, 1991), The Celluloid Closet (Emmy Award for directing, Peabody, duPont-Columbia Awards, 1995), and Paragraph 175 (Sundance Film Festival jury award for directing, 2000).
 Prior to their partnership, Rob directed the Oscar-winning classic The Times of Harvey Milk.

-For television they produced and directed episodes of Crime & Punishment (2001-2), Dick Wolf's non-fiction NBC prime-time spin-off of Law & Order, HBO's America Undercover and Real Sex, as well as for ABC, PBS, and MSNBC.
+For television they produced and directed episodes of Crime & Punishment (2001-2), Dick Wolf's non-fiction NBC prime-time spin-off of Law & Order, the HBO series America Undercover and Real Sex, and program segments for ABC, PBS, and MSNBC.

 Retrospectives of Rob and Jeffrey's work have been curated at the Institute for Contemporary Art in London, the Taiwan International Film Festival, and CameraImage in Poland.